Brill History

 The Brill Society

-If you’d like to join The Brill Society and be part of this exciting revival, please email Andy Fisher, the new Chair, to find out more.
+If you’d like to join The Brill Society or get involved in protecting our wonderful windmill, please email Andy Fisher, the TBS Chair, to find out more.

 The Brill Society Archives (a work in progress)

-Old minute books, TBS correspondent, random pamphlets about aspects of Brill’s history, lots of books about windmills - and a nice pile of sepia photographs; all neatly packed away in plastic boxes and stored in the basement of Brill Memorial Hall - until now.
-We’ve lugged them up into the Old Library, where we will eventually display the most interesting and decide how to store the remainder (with advice, probably, from Buckinghamshire Archives).
-In the meantime, the collection is available to anyone who wishes to browse; take a look at our meticulously-compiled catalogue (huge thanks to Merilyn Munson) and drop us an email.
+Old minute books, TBS correspondent, random pamphlets about aspects of Brill’s history, lots of books about windmills - and an intriguing pile of sepia photographs; all neatly packed away in plastic boxes.
+We regularly mount displays of the best of the photographs (it’s worth looking in All Saints Church to see if there’s one in progress) and we’re working on finding a permanent display place for the other artefacts.
+In the meantime, the collection is available to anyone who wishes to browse; take a look at our meticulously-compiled catalogue (huge thanks to Merilyn Munson, one of our past secretaries) and then drop us an email.

 If you have any artefacts of old Brill squirrelled away in shoeboxes up in the loft, please consider loaning or giving them to TBS.
 We will take good care of them, making sure they are displayed or stored to advantage and shared as widely as possible.